Gabriel-Schiavone/ASCII/README.md

 # ASCII
-A collection of my image to ASCII conversion python scripts. ascii.py - Takes an input image and outputs the image converted to ASCII characters. ascii_threaded.py - The same as ascii.py but uses threading to try to speed up the process of converting the image to ASCII. ascii_video.py - Converts a live feed from the webcam into ASCII frame by frame.
+A collection of my image to ASCII conversion python scripts.
+The first of these scripts is ascii.py which simply takes an input image and converts it to an ASCII representation of the image.
+The next script is ascii_threaded.py in which I used threading to try to make it run faster.
+The last script is ascii_video.py which converts a live feed from the webcam into ASCII characters frame by frame.
+All three of these scripts output to the command prompt.